 Additional features, such as acoustically rated fencing or integrated retaining, may be more important to one party than the other.
 For instance, the low side of a stepped boundary line will care more about the retaining wall, as they can see it, while the high side does not.
 These additional extras are usually discretionary; therefore, be prepared to cover those additional costs if you desperately want them included.

 Good fences make good neighbours.
-Get in touch with our in-house team on 1300 556 957, or enquire below, to get all the information to present to your neighbour.
+Get in touch with our in-house team on 1300 556 957 for all the information to present to your neighbour.